aamyaaaa/aamya_intern_repo_dev/git_understanding.md

 ### Open-source observations
 In large repos like React and Node.js, many commit titles are short and descriptive (often using prefixes like fix/docs/chore), which makes browsing history efficient and consistent.

+## issue 60
+## Debugging with git bisect Reflection

+### What does git bisect do?
+git bisect is a debugging tool that helps identify the exact commit where a bug was introduced.
+It works by performing a binary search through the commit history.
+By marking commits as “good” (bug not present) or “bad” (bug present), git bisect quickly narrows down the first bad commit.

+### When would you use it in a real-world debugging situation?
+git bisect is useful when a bug exists in the current version of a project but it’s unclear which change caused it, especially when many commits have been made.
+It is particularly effective when there is a clear way to test whether the bug exists, such as a failing script or test case.

+### How does it compare to manually reviewing commits?
+Manually reviewing commits can be slow and relies on guessing which change might be responsible. git bisect is faster and more reliable because it systematically reduces the number of commits to check using binary search.
+This makes it much more efficient, even in large repositories with long commit histories.